Updated October 22nd, 2018.

 At the centre of the sacred Inca heartland, Lake Titicaca has long since held favour as a place of veneration and worship.
 The lake’s deep blue waters dominate the folk landscape and by fate draw a curious mix of local and international travellers.

 There’s plenty to entertain adventurers and amateur anthropologists alike with opportunities to explore on water and on foot.

 At the local market in Copacabana

-For Bolivians, a trip to Copacabana is something scared, to be revered and a stop-over here provides an insight into the Andean spirit all the while affording some alpine-esque lakeside views.
+For Bolivians, a trip to Copacabana is something sacred, to be revered and a stop-over here provides an insight into the Andean spirit all the while affording some alpine-esque lakeside views.

 As Copacabana is as popular a holiday spot with locals as with international travellers, there is a range of budget options available.
 Accommodation is generally cheap but with no frills.
-As is the rule in much of Bolivia, most of the budget places don’t accept online bookings.
-Popular options include
+Here are three of the best.

 Locals knit at the harbourside in Yumani on Isla del Sol

 A breathless walk to the north of the island guides you to two major archaeological sites: a large rock where locals believe the Inca god Viracocha created the sun and the moon; further on lie the ruins of Chincana, a complex where the Inca nobility were said to have lived.

 A museum in Challapampa holds artefacts from underwater excavations which date from Tiwanaku and Inca times.